Ikhwan: Background

-According to scholar David Commins, around 1913, the same time that Ibn Saud regained al-Hasa, there emerged in obscure circumstances a zealous movement known as the Ikhwan (Brethren).
+According to scholar David Commins, around 1913, the same time that Ibn Saud regained al-Ahsa Oasis, there emerged in obscure circumstances a zealous movement known as the Ikhwan ('Brethren').
 Salafi ulama went out to domesticate nomadic tribesmen, to convert them from idolatry to Islam and to make them soldiers for Saudi expansion.
-The Ikhwan became zealous religious warriors united and motivated by idealism more than allegiance to Ibn Saud.
+The Ikhwan became religious warriors united and motivated by idealism more than allegiance to Ibn Saud.
 The result was a rebellion by some of the Ikhwan against their creator, who crushed them and in so doing reasserted dynastic power over the religious mission.

 The arid, remote region of Najd had been ruled by the House of Saud and religiously dominated by the Islamic revival movement known as Wahhabism (with some exceptions) since the mid-18th century.
-Wahhabism was a movement of townspeople, and traditionally thought of the beduin nomadic herders as "bearers of religious ignorance, jahiliyyah, and thus as raw material for conversion".
-To remedy this situation, the beduin were gathered in agricultural settlements known as hijra, where they were to be taught farming, crafts or trades and how to be "proper Muslims".
+Wahhabism was a movement of townspeople, and traditionally thought of the Beduin nomadic herders as "bearers of religious ignorance, jahiliyyah, and thus as raw material for conversion".
+To remedy this situation, the Beduin were gathered in agricultural settlements known as hijra, where they were to be taught farming, crafts or trades and how to be "proper Muslims".
 There were 52 hujar (plural of hijra) by 1920 and 120 by 1929.
 Ikhwan were known for wearing white turbans rather than the traditional Arab Kufiya (roped headcloth), and for covering their faces when they encountered Europeans or Arabs from outside Saudi Arabia.

 The pacification of the tribesmen was not entirely a success, and the former nomads continued their raids, which now had religious sanction and were bloodier than before.
 Unlike nomadic raiders, the Ikhwan earned "notoriety for routinely killing male captives" and for sometimes putting "children and women to death".
 From 1914 to 1926 Ibn Saud and Wahhabi religious leadership allied with him urged the Ikhwan to not attack or harass other nomads and townspeople of the Najd.
 From 1926 and 1930, the conflict was more serious, and effectively a rebellion and attempt to overthrow Ibn Saud by a minority of the Ikhwan leaders.
 With the conquest of the Hejaz in 1925, Ibn Saud had completed his territorial expansion and negotiated border agreements with his neighbors, the British protectorates of Transjordan, Iraq and Kuwait.
 Some Ikhwan leaders wanted to continue the expansion of the Wahhabi realm into these states, and launched raids into them.
 This left Ibn Saud responsible for military attacks originating in his country and facing British military power if he did not stop them.